simonhw/campsite-bookings/README.md

 ![Homepage testimonials section](static/images/readme/testimonials.png)

 ### The About Page
-A different header image is used on this page for smaller screens, mainly to introduce some variety into the design of the page.
-An image of the camp chair with a small table and flasks was chosen as it makes the site user feel relaxed and places them at the campsite in their mind's eye.
+A different header image is used on this page for smaller screens, mainly to introduce some variety into its design.
+An image of a camp chair with a small table and flasks was chosen as it makes the site user feel relaxed and places them at the campsite in their mind's eye.
 Below the header image, some extra details are given about the campsite with the same picturesque aerial image of the lake and mountains underneath.

 ![About page initial content](static/images/readme/about-top.png)

-The next section present details on the location of Lakeview Campsite and how to get there from different points.
+The next section presents details on the location of Lakeview Campsite and how to get there from different points.
 Information for drivers and those using public transport is provided, giving the site user a sense of good accessibilty.
 Below this content, the red "Book Now" button is presented again to encourage the user to make a booking.

 ![About page location content](static/images/readme/about-location.png)